High Stability Mechanical Frequency Sensing beyond the Linear Regime

-We also analyze the efficacy of the Duffing correction in a regime where the amplitude and phase noise are dominated by white noise, $\Awhite$ and $\phiwhite$ (Fig.~\ref{Fig: Duffing Correction} inset).
-We add white force noise to our radiation pressure drive, effectively simulating the situation where our modes are dominated by elevated thermomechanical noise \cite{manzaneque2023resolution} at 27,000 K (see App.~\ref{Section: white noise temperature} for temperature calibration).
-As shown in the inset's corresponding phase space diagram, the amplitude noise is now dominated by this added $\Awhite$, though some extraneous drive-dependent amplitude noise remains at high drive (see App.~\ref{Section: Amp Noise}).
-Additionally, the magnitude of the phase noise is increased by a factor of 10 such that $\phiwhite$ now dominates over the underlying $1/f$ noise.
-In this regime, $\sigsubduff$ continues improving with averaging time, showing that our method corrects for AM-FM noise arising even from noise with the character of fundamental thermomechanical amplitude noise.
+We also analyze the efficacy of the Duffing correction in a regime where the amplitude and phase noise are dominated by white noise, $\Awhite$ and $\phiwhite$ (Fig.~\ref{Fig: Duffing Correction}(b)), rather than the residual noises just described.
+We add white force noise to our radiation pressure drive, effectively simulating elevated thermomechanical noise \cite{manzaneque2023resolution} at 27,000 K (see S.4.1 for calibration).
+As shown in the phase space diagram of Fig.\ref{Fig: Duffing Correction}(b), the amplitude noise is now dominated by this added $\Awhite$, although some extraneous drive-dependent amplitude noise remains at high drive (S.5).
+Additionally, the magnitude of phase noise resulting from white force noise is increased by a factor of 10 such that $\phiwhite$ now dominates over the residual $1/f$ noise.
+In this regime, $\sigsubduff$ continues to improve with averaging time as $1/\sqrt{\tau}$, leading to two conclusions: first, that in the ideal case where residual noises are absent, averaging longer under our method leads to strictly improved sensor performance and second, that our method corrects for $\delta A$-$\delta f$ conversion arising even from noise with the character of fundamental thermomechanical amplitude noise.

-In conclusion, we have demonstrated mechanical frequency stability that remains high over long averaging times even while in the Duffing regime.
-Thus, we contrast commonly held perspectives that operation beyond the linear regime fundamentally degrades sensor performance.
-Our method of common-mode subtraction and Duffing correction is robust, uses information easily accessible in the common closed-loop frequency tracking setup, and can be extended to real time.
+In conclusion, we have demonstrated mechanical frequency stability that remains high over long averaging times even in the Duffing regime.
+Our method of common-mode subtraction and Duffing correction is robust, uses information accessible in a closed-loop frequency-tracking setup, and can be extended to real time processing, if desired.
 Our method enables broader investigation of noises in micromechanical resonators that appear at instability less than $10^{-9}$ Allan deviation.
 In the future, the $1/f$ behavior limiting the Duffing correction may be studied.
-We demonstrate that our method is applicable independent of the source of AM-FM conversion, suggesting that even in an ultrahigh stability device where underlying noises are absent, the AM-FM conversion resulting from fundamental thermomechanical noise is still removed.
+We demonstrate that our method applies regardless of the source of $\delta A$–$\delta f$ conversion, indicating that even in ultrahigh-stability devices, conversion from fundamental thermomechanical noise is removed.